Docs Menu

 You must add both an object and its linked object to the subscription set to see a linked object.

 If your subscription results contain an object with a property that links to an object not contained in the results, the link appears to be null.
-There is no way to distinguish whether that property's value is legitimately null, or whether the object it links to exists but is out of view of the query subscription.
+There is no way to distinguish whether that property's value is null or whether the object it links to exists but is not available to the client due to missing subscriptions.

 )